Digital Twin-Based Cooling System Optimization for Data Center: Introduction

 \section{Introduction}

 Global data center electricity consumption reached 415~TWh in 2024, approximately 1.5\% of worldwide electricity demand, and is projected to exceed 945~TWh by 2030 \citep{IEA2025}.
 In the United States alone, data centers consumed 176~TWh in 2023 (4.4\% of national electricity), with projections ranging from 325 to 580~TWh by 2028 \citep{Shehabi2024}.
 While advances in server efficiency and virtualization have partially offset demand growth \citep{Masanet2020}, the proliferation of artificial intelligence workloads and the push toward exascale computing are placing unprecedented strain on cooling infrastructure.
-Cooling systems account for 30--40\% of total data center electricity consumption \citep{Zhang2021, Ebrahimi2014}, making them the single largest controllable load in most facilities.
+Cooling systems account for 30 - 40\% of total data center electricity consumption \citep{Zhang2021, Ebrahimi2014}, making them the single largest controllable load in most facilities.
 Yet the global average Power Usage Effectiveness (PUE) has stagnated between 1.55 and 1.59 since 2020 \citep{UptimeInstitute2024}, suggesting that fundamentally new optimization approaches are needed.
+While data center infrastructure efficiency, carbon usage effectiveness, supply heat index, rack cooling indicator, and water usage effectiveness are also becoming the important parts of evaluation matrix \citep{petrongolo2020simulation, zhu2023novel}.